h-cel/hamster/README.md

 * Benchmarking data; e.g., the reanalysis used to run FLEXPART and track parcels
 * A file paths.txt which lists the paths where the above data is found and where output will be stored.

 The file paths.txt is not part of **HAMSTER**.
-Users have to create the file theirselves.
+Users have to create the file themselves.
 The order in this file is arbitrary, but it has to contain paths for diagnosis, attribution and biascorrection and reference (benchmark) data:
 ```
 # This file contains all required paths to run hamster
 # INPUT paths